Wildlife in Sri Lanka - Best of Sri Lanka's National Parks

 Source

 The Yala National Park is the second-largest National Park in Sri Lanka and is situated in the country's Southeast region, bordering the Indian Ocean.
 It covers an area of 378 square miles.
-Since it is so huge, it is divided into five blocks and also includes neighbouring parks - hence, it houses six national parks and three wildlife sanctuaries within itself.
+Since it is so huge, it is divided into five blocks and also includes neighboring parks - hence, it houses six national parks and three wildlife sanctuaries within itself.
 This national park has a variety of ecosystems, including monsoon forests and marine wetlands.
 However, it is in the country's dry, semi-arid region, so rain is rarely received.

 The Yala National Park is famous for its high density of leopards thriving in the scrublands.
-However, apart from the leopards, the park is also famous for the Sri Lankan Sloth Bears, the Slender Loris, the Golden Palm Civet, and birds like the Sri Lanka Grey Hornbill, the Crimson fronted Barbet, Eurasian Spoonbill, etc.
+However, apart from the leopards, the park is also famous for the Sri Lankan Sloth Bears, the Slender Loris, the Golden Palm Civet, and birds like the Sri Lanka Grey Hornbill, the crimson-fronted Barbet, Eurasian Spoonbill, etc.

 4. Minneriya and Kaudulla National Parks